seek-oss/braid-design-system/.changeset/rich-cameras-attack.md

 **Autosuggest:** Improve screen reader experience

 Add description informing user that suggestions will appear below field.
-Also, notify user with how many suggestions are available.
+Also, notify user with how many suggestions are available and about automatic selections.